-Book Multiples, 1960s to 1980s, including books by Alice Aycock, Carl Andre, John Baldessari, Mel Bochner, Jenny Holzer and Ed Ruscha.
+Book Multiples, the 1960s to 1980s, including books by Alice Aycock, Carl Andre, John Baldessari, Mel Bochner, Jenny Holzer, and Ed Ruscha.

 Contemporary American Prints and Drawings.
 Among the highlights are large lithographs by Lee Bontecou, Leon Golub, Michael Heizer, John Newman, Judy Pfaff and Richard Serra from workshops such as Tyler Graphics and Gemini.